 The student body at Andrew is impressively diverse and yet tightly knit.
 Andrew students come from every section of the United States as well as from foreign countries.
 Within this varied population, there exists the kind of social harmony that only a small college can provide.
 There are no strangers at Andrew.
-People know each other because they study together, they live together, they dine together, and they interact in small groups.
-The residence halls, the classrooms and the athletic fields are all learning centers at Andrew College.
+People know each other because they study together, live together, dine together, and interact in small groups.
+The residence halls, the classrooms and the athletic fields are all provide learning communities at Andrew College.
 The harmonious social atmosphere that Andrew College provides is an integral part of the total educational experience at Andrew.